 Domain privacy can help shield your data from external threats on the shared server.
 Therefore, the Choice Plus plan is best for businesses wanting additional security on their email as well as more robust spam control and a website hosting partner that can support plug-ins.

-The Go Pro plan is nearly identical to the Choice Plan, but your business email and website are hosted on a high-performance server at starts at a cost of $13.95 per month.
+The Go Pro plan is nearly identical to the Choice Plus plan, but your business email and website are hosted on a high-performance server at starts at a cost of $13.95 per month.
 The high-performance server gives you faster access to your email while also resulting in a faster website, a feature not found with Mail.com or G Suite.

 What Bluehost Is Missing